JuniorAfroCoder/Huddle-landing-page/README.md

 ## Project deployment

-The live version of the website can be found at
+The live version of the website can be found [here](https://juniorafrocoder.github.io/Huddle-landing-page)

 This challenge is completely free.
 Please share it with anyone who will find it useful for practice.